opendevstack/ods-quickstarters/tests/README.md

-# Opendevstack Quickstarter tests
+# ODS Quickstarters - tests

-All tests for quickstarters follow the same schema:
+All tests of quickstarters follow the same scheme:

 1. a single test file, named `jenkinsfile_test.go`, inside a folder named exactly as the quickstarter type - which provisions, and runs a generated quickstarter
 1. a directory `golden` housing golden records for the jenkins stages of the two runs, as well as from sonarqube to verify the actual jenkins responses against
 1. a quickstarter test always provisions the component into an ODS created namespace called `unitt` - which is created by the tests in [ods-core](https://github.com/opendevstack/ods-core/tree/master/tests).
 So those must be run first, thru `make test` in `ods-core/tests`

+**ATTENTION**: For the tests to work the `cd_user` configured in `ods-configuration/ods-core.env` **MUST** have rights to create and manage a bitbucket project

 Lets look at a single test in detail - in this case the one for [spring boot](be-java-springboot/jenkinsfile_test.go)